Mnemovore

 Film[edit]

 In October 2007, at the H.P.
 Lovecraft Film Festival in Portland, Oregon, Mnemovore co-creator Hans Rodionoff screened a 10-minute sample reel for a proposed feature film based on the comic book.
 The sample reel featured Kristen Bell as Kaley Markowic, and Michael Biehn as her therapist.
-Rodionoff stated that the film would have been executive produced by Guillermo del Toro, and produced by Don Murphy and Susan Montford.
-Rodionoff has written the script, and is set to direct as well.
-The film, however, was never completed.
+Rodionoff said that the film would have been executive produced by Guillermo del Toro, and produced by Don Murphy and Susan Montford.
+Rodionoff has written the script, and was set to direct as well, but the film was never completed.

 External links[edit]